This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Yeast infections are more common during pregnancy than at any other time in a woman’s life, especially during the second trimester.
 During this time, your body goes through so many fluctuations and it’s difficult for it to keep up with the chemical changes in the vagina.

 Generally, topical creams and ointments are safe to use while pregnant and oral medication should be avoided.
 The Center for Disease Control and Prevention recommends that only topical azole applied for at least 7 days to increase efficacy is accepted as safe for pregnancy.
+While the U.K.’s National Health Service recommends creams or pessaries for treatment rather than oral medication.

 Topical azole antifungals are well studied, commercially available, and do not require a physician’s prescription.